-Competencies Competencies Competencies Use tools and techniques to manage personal stressors and triggers Foster personal resilience and maintain wellness Knowledge: Understand the vulnerability of individuals with a history of mental illness or substance use who've been recently released from corrections.
-Knowledge of available substance use disorder services, including Medication Assisted Treatment (MAT) services (i.e., counseling and medications for treatment (AAT) services (i.e., counseling and medications for treatment (AAT) services (i.e., counseling and medications for treatment, and recovery.
+Involved Specialization Core Knowledge, skills, and abilities for competency Possible Trainings (Trainings should be from the Criminal Justice perspective) Knowledge, skills, and abilities for competency Use tools and techniques to manage personal stressors and triggers Foster personal resilience and maintain wellness Knowledge: Understand the vulnerability of individuals with a history of mental illness or substance use who've been recently released from corrections.
+Knowledge of available substance use disorder services, including Medication Assisted Treatment (MAT) services (i.e., counseling and medications for treatment of alcohol, opioid, and opioid overdose).
 Have a basic understanding of the Disease model of addiction and the difference between prevention, treatment, and recovery.
-Understand harm reduction models and recovery action planning to support recovery Understand harm reduction models and recovery action planning to substance use disorders Kills: Foster individual choice and self-determination Provide equestions to help individuals during times of wellness as well as during challenging times Use questions to help individuals for services and recovery capital principles.
-Be familiar with relapse prevention strategies to support the prevention of recidivism.
-Provide education neogenizing the effect of substance abuse on life challenges and consequences of continued use.
-Be familiar with relapse prevention strategies to support the prevention of recidivism.
-Provide education now substance use challenges affect self, family, and community resources and recovery supports.
-Be able to help individuals navigate treatment services and recovery supports.
-Be able to help individuals regres of support to individuals in their recovery.
-Partner with other service providers Understand the stages of Change to support with identifying and obtaining goals Support peers to be part of recovery groups and communities
+Understand harm reduction models and recovery action planning to support recovery Understand "recovery capital" principles (internal and external resources) Provide education regarding warning signs, symptoms, and progression of substance use disorders Skills: Foster individual choice and self-determination Provide peer support services even if individuals are not actively engaged in treatment Demonstrate consistent support to individuals during times of wellness as well as during challenging times Use questions to help individuals get in touch with the life they want and help identify steps to creating them Assist individuals in recognizing the effect of substance abuse on life challenges and consequences of continued use Be familiar with relapse prevention strategies to support the prevention of recidivism.
+Provide education on how substance use challenges affect self, family, and community Be able to help individuals navigate treatment services and recovery supports Recognize the importance of a holistic (e.g., mind, body, spirit, environment) approach to recovery/wellness to support individuals in their recovery.
+Criminal Justice perspective) Understanding of most common co- occurring disorders and conditions Co-occurring mental health substance use conditions Stages of changes Disease model of addiction Impact of behavioral health conditions on family and/or support networks Harm reduction models Recovery action planning Relapse prevention Medication Assisted Treatment Community resources Recovery capital principles Navigation of behavioral health systems of care Understand the stages of Change to support with identifying and obtaining goals Support peers to be part of recovery groups and communities to stay active and around others in recovery